Last Updated on: 1st October 2023, 08:50 am

 Place a small tuna dish in a hermit crab’s tank at dinner time, and you’ll likely witness a feeding frenzy when hermit crabs awaken in the late evening.

 Hermit crabs are attracted to food by scent, detected by their antennae.
-The strong smell of fish will be familiar and pique the interest.
+The pungent smell of fish will be familiar and pique their interest.